tianway/dataStructure/README.md

 # dataStructure
-from that day on，I will record all my git about dataStructure in this hub.
+From that day on，I will record all my git about dataStructure in this hub.